 This is exactly what happened during the construction of the first electric power station in the 1880s and the electrical grid in the early 20th century.
 Electricity was still very scarce during this time frame.
-And as such, manufacturers that were able to use electricity by building their factories close to power generating stations gained an advantage over its rivals.
+And as such, manufacturers that were able to use electricity by building their factories close to power generating stations gained an advantage over their rivals.
 By having a superior grasp of new technology companies can also steal market share from their competitors.
-Again, the early introduction of electrical power serves us with an excellent example.
+Again, the early introduction of electrical power serves us as an excellent example.

 Brush Electric Company's Central Power Plant

 Up until the end of the 19th century, most factories ran on water pressure or steam to operate their machines.
-Power came from a single, fixed source — a water wheel mounted on the side of a mill and required a complex set of gears to distribute it to each individual machines throughout the factory.
+Power came from a single, fixed source — a water wheel mounted on the side of a mill and required a complex set of gears to distribute it to each individual machine throughout the factory.
 However, when electric generators became available, many factories simply adopted them as a replacement for their single power source, using them to power their existing system of gears.
 Manufacturers that recognized the potential of this new technology, realized that electricity could easily be connected directly to the machinery itself.
 By installing electric motors in their machines, they were able to throw out the inflexible and expensive gear systems, making them overall more efficient than their slower competitors.

 Beyond helping companies operate more efficiently, infrastructural technologies also enabled large market changes.
 During the construction of the first railways, it was already possible to transport goods over long distances via steamships.
 So most companies assumed that rail transport would just be an incremental improvement over the steamship.

-However the greater speed, capacity and reach of trains fundamentally changed the American industry.
+However the greater speed, capacity, and reach of trains fundamentally changed the American industry.
 Instead of simply shipping raw materials, it became commercially viable to ship finished products over long distances, creating the mass consumer market.
-Companies that were quick to capitalize on this opportunity built large scale, mass-production factories, which allowed them to put smaller, local factories out of business.
+Companies that were quick to capitalize on this opportunity built large-scale, mass-production factories, which allowed them to put smaller, local factories out of business.

 So, essentially the question becomes: How long can a company keep those advantages proprietary?

-It's very important to take the development over time into account where technology becomes more standardized and as innovation progresses its ability to provide companies with a distinction advantages that can be used to defend against their competition, fades.
+It's very important to take the development over time into account where technology becomes more standardized and as innovation progresses its ability to provide companies with distinction advantages that can be used to defend against their competition, fades.

-Once the buildout begins to subside, the opportunity to gain a competitive advantage from a particular technology have mostly vanished.
+Once the buildout begins to subside, the opportunity to gain a competitive advantage from a particular technology has mostly vanished.
 As investment increases, so does the competition, leading to more overall capacity, falling prices, making the technology broadly accessible and affordable.
 At this point, the market forces users to adopt the universally agreed standards, rendering proprietary alternatives obsolete.
 Even more, both technology and its use (often in the form of best practices), essentially become, commoditized.

-For a short period these newly emerging infrastructural technologies can provide innovative companies with real competitive advantages.
+For a short period, these newly emerging infrastructural technologies can provide innovative companies with real competitive advantages.
 But as the availability of these technologies increase and their associated costs decrease, they quickly become commodities.
-From a strategic standpoint they don’t matter any more.
+From a strategic standpoint, they don’t matter anymore.
 And the same thing is happening with today’s digital technologies.

-The cost of storage, cloud computing and other services have not only become affordable, but also more accessible to all.
-The same is currently happening with technologies such as machine learning, artificial intelligence etc (e.g. machine learning via AWS or AI via Google Cloud).
+The cost of storage, cloud computing and other services have not only become affordable but also more accessible to all.
+The same is currently happening with technologies such as machine learning, artificial intelligence, etc (e.g. machine learning via AWS or AI via Google Cloud).
 What is a strategic resource, will quickly become a commodity and a simple cost of doing business that must be paid by all, but does not provide any unique advantage over the other participants.

 Many will agree to part of the argument, in that technology is becoming a commodity in certain areas, but there's innovation happening at other levels and that combining technology and innovation really does lead to a competitive advantage.
 These people will also cite a few companies that they perceive to be ahead of the competition because they use technology so effectively.
 And yes, without a question, there are advantages when companies are very adept at utilizing technology.

-But by simply reducing their competitive advantage to a superior use of technology actually does them a huge disservice.
+But by simply reducing their competitive advantage to superior use of technology actually does them a huge disservice.
 Instead, their advantage comes from very distinctive and basic business models which were often developed before the use of any particular technology.
-A lot of the innovative use of technology, as well as many other resources and processes are needed to increase and strengthen a company’s advantage.
+A lot of the innovative use of technology, as well as many other resources and processes, are needed to increase and strengthen a company’s advantage.